EmilioPeJu/dls_ade/README.md

 The environment variables ADE_GELFLOG_SERVER and ADE_GELFLOG_SERVER_PORT can be used to override the log destination of the ADE scripts for testing/development purposes.

+The environment variables ADE_SYSLOG_SERVER and ADE_SYSLOG_SERVER_PORT can be used to override the log destination of the Controls Build Server scripts for testing/development purposes.